ThatAltGirlAlesandria/GeekToGeek/README.md

 * 6: 30 pm: Switched to G2GApi to remove errors.
 WIP Auth and Controllers.

 * 8: 10 pm: WIP G2GApi

+#### Tuesday 10/03/2023
+* 8: am: Started Proof of Concept to show what the pages could look like.
+I don't believe I'll get the logic done in time, and I still want to be able to show something.

+* 11: am: Started first HTML page.